ccarabine/junior-dev-talent/README.md

     - **Small screen devices**
         - The cards will be stacked in one column
     - **Medium and large screen devices**
-        - The cards will be stacked 1 row
+        - The cards will be stacked in 1 row

     - User clicks on "Start Now",
         - *Logged in users* - Update profile template is displayed